Alex3Studios/SpaceBlast/README.md

 * Press `X` to shoot with the basic gun
 * Press `O` to shoot with special power-up guns
 * Press `ロ` or `R1` to move with gadget
+* Press 'Options' or 'Esc' to pause the game

 #### Example of gameplay